Electra City Tower

 Maya is a lecturer for professional continuing education courses run by the Israel Bar Association and other bodies.

-Maya is also a certified mediator listed on the Small Claims Court’s list of mediators and acting Chairperson of the Israel Bar Association’s Tel Aviv District Real Estate Taxation Committee since 2024
+Maya is also a certified mediator on the Small Claims Court’s list of mediators and has been Acting Chairperson of the Israel Bar Association’s Tel Aviv District Real Estate Taxation Committee since 2024.

 Education: